AnggaR96s/Reforestation/README.md

-## What do you call a fat psychic?
-A four-chin teller.
+## What did the digital clock say to the grandfather clock?
+Look, no hands!